savoirfairelinux/building-inclusive-open-source-software/docs/D-IDM.md

 # 📱 D-IDM: Inclusive design for mobile

+!!!
+Info "In this module"
-> This module allows participants who take design decision on mobile to receive platform-specific advice.
+    This module allows participants who take design decision on mobile to receive platform-specific advice.

 **⛳️ Section**: D. Designing inclusive and accessible software